 Our Virginia DUI Attorneys have extensive experience defending cases involving breath test evidence and will research and analyze your breath test results in an attempt to develop the best defense.
-It is important to hire an attorney who knows how to challenge the breath test in court.
-NOTE: You are not automatically guilty of DUI just because your breath test result was equal to or in excess of the legal limit of a 0.08% BAC.
+Hiring an attorney who knows how to challenge the breath test in court is important.
+NOTE: You are not automatically guilty of DUI just because your breath test result was equal to or over the legal limit of a 0.08% BAC.
 There are many factors to analyze.
 Sometimes the breath test is inadmissible evidence.

 Alcohol Ignition Interlock Device

-The Alcohol-Ignition Interlock Device is essentially a Breathalyzer that is linked to the ignition system of a vehicle.
+The Alcohol-Ignition Interlock Device is essentially a Breathalyzer linked to a vehicle’s ignition system.
 Ignition Interlock Devices are installed in the defendant’s vehicle in most cases when there has been a DUI conviction.
 Most Ignition Interlock Devices now come installed with cameras.
 The driver must blow into the ignition interlock device in order to start the vehicle.
 Random breath tests are also performed while the vehicle is in operation.

 Alcohol Ignition Interlock Violations

-Ignition interlock violations include starting a vehicle if the driver’s BAC exceeds 0.02% or if there is a similar positive result during a rolling retest.
-The ignition interlock device keeps a record or log of the activity, which is downloaded at regular intervals by the authorities.
-Detected violations, which include tampering with the device are reported to the Court.
-Penalties include incarceration, restarting ASAP and restarting driving with ignition interlock.
+Ignition interlock violations include starting a vehicle if the driver’s BAC exceeds 0.02% or if there is a similarly positive result during a rolling retest.
+The ignition interlock device keeps a record or log of the activity, which the authorities download at regular intervals.
+Detected violations, which include tampering with the device, are reported to the Court.
+Penalties include incarceration, restarting ASAP, and restarting driving with an ignition interlock.
 Ignition interlock Systems are installed at the driver’s expense.

 Let us review the breath test results of your case.
 We can help!